-- ERROR_OUT_OF_MEMORY.
-An attempt to allocate dynamic memory failed. - TSS NOSERVER.
-No previous successful call to TSSSession.Connect. - TSS_ABORT.
+ERROR OUT OF MEMORY.
+An attempt to allocate dynamic memory failed.

+- TSS NOSERVER.
+No previous successful call to TSSSession.
+Connect. - TSS ABORT.
 Pending abort resulting from a user request to stop a suite run.

-If you handle one of these errors and do not log it, TestManager will not be aware of the error and will not log a Fail result for it.
-The script will continue to run, and TestManager could log a Pass result for the script.
+If you handle one of these errors and do not log it, TestManager is not aware of the error and does not log a Fail result for it.
+The script continues to run, and TestManager could log a Pass result for the script.